6 Tips to improve your English!

 The absolute best way to learn any new language is just to speak it.
 It doesn’t matter if you only have basic knowledge or if you’re practically fluent – speaking English with another person is the fastest, most effective way of improving.
 Don’t wait

 until you feel more comfortable speaking in English – you probably won’t reach that level for a long time, so push yourself outside of your comfort zone and start speaking English today.
-You’ll be amazed how quickly your language skills improve.
+You’ll be amazed at how quickly your language skills improve.

 3. Attend an English class or discussion group